 "Always keen to spend quality time with you father," he replied with a smile.

 There were several reasons for this.
 There was the possibility his opponent was not hostile but instead defensive.
 That could avoid combat all together and lead to peaceful negotiations.
 The second reason was by looking at your opponents strike you can judge much about their style of fighting.
 A skilled ogre chief would fake a majority of strikes before directing a truly devastating blow somewhere critical to life.
 The grunts of the ogre tribes would just attack haphazardly... they were easy kills.
 A slash across the leg would render them defeated in seconds.
-Another reason for waiting was the chance to regain your breath.
-If you have just fought twenty opponents and emerged victorious it is likely you'd need a quick break before your twenty-first.
+Another reason for waiting was the chance to regain your breath; as if you have just fought twenty opponents and emerged victorious, it is likely you'd need a quick break before your twenty-first.

 The corridors within the castle zigzagged in all directions, but Vertico navigated them well.
-He knew every nook and cranny of his ancient home.
-Every secret, every passageway.
+He knew every nook and cranny of his ancient home, every secret, every passageway.
 It felt good walking the corridors with his sense of direction.
 It was home and he knew exactly which path he'd take to get to his son.
 Flames from many-more torches were lit early by servants...
 They lined the walls below the heightened windows which grew dim as the sun outside faded behind the western forest trees.
-Long thick blankets rolled down to cover the glass-less windows.
+Long thick blankets were rolled down to cover the glass-less windows.
 Heat at night was a luxurious thing, just for Marble city castle workers.

 "Evening my king," he greeted with an expressionless face.

 "And to you, Quill.
 I trust my son is home?"
 Vertico queried.

 "That he is, hasn't left all day."